MahaQ3/handwritten_reconition/README.md

 2. two block from [conv2D,maxpoling2d ] layers to extract features.
 3. reshape, dense and dropout layers to passing the output to RNN model.
 4. two layers from Bidirectional lstm.
-5. add input (label) and dense layers to extract the word.
+5. input (label) and dense layers to extract the word.
-6. finally add CTC layer for calculating CTC loss at each step.
+6. finally , added CTC layer for calculating CTC loss at each step.